Reggae music is as unique to Jamaica as the blue mountain coffee!

 Bob Marley, Jimmy Cliff and Prince Buster are notable contributors to Reggae's popularity and success.
 Of course, Bob Marley became our best known ambassador.

-For the purist in music [Are you one?], Mike Turks defines it by saying:
+For the purist in music, Mike Turks defines it by saying:

 This rhythmic style is played by a rhythm guitar and a bass drum hitting on the third beat of each measure known as the one drop.
 This beat is slower than that found in reggae's precursors, ska and rock steady.
 The emphasis of the beat is on, for example, beats 2 and 4, when in 4/4 time.

 This backbeat is characteristic of all African-based musics and is not found in traditional European or Asian music.
 Reggae drummers also emphasize the third beat when in 4/4 time with a kick to the bass drum.

 Reggae includes two sub-genres, Roots Reggae (the original reggae) and Dancehall Reggae, which originated in the late 1970s.

 One of the main themes of traditional reggae has been social liberation.
 This has both political and religious aspects.
 Needless to say, Reggae is the fuel for the Rastafari Movement here in Jamaica and the world!

 It is said that Reggae is not only the precursor to the modern Jamaican style of Dub, but also to American Ska, Jambands, and British reggae-based bands, example UB40.
 It is also a predecessor to the now popular Hip-Hop and Rap music although a very clear line can be drawn between the two.